Reflective Essay on Lessons From WWI

 Additional information for students: the end of the war for veterans and women

-• With the men overseas, women replaced them in certain economic areas.
-While the women’s rights movement had started before 1914, this economic freedom would foster movements that eventually led to the women’s right to vote starting in 1916.
+- With many men overseas, women replaced them in certain economic sectors.
+While the women’s rights movement had started before 1914, this economic freedom would foster movements that eventually led to the women’s voting rights in 1916.

 The Spanish Flu outbreak

-• The Spanish flu caused the death of 50,000 Canadians, nearly as many as four years of war.
+- The Spanish flu caused the death of 50,000 Canadians, which was nearly as many as four years of war.

-This activity can now be filled out directly on your computers – no need to print!
+There is no need to print this activity, as it can now be completed directly from your computer!
 To use the fillable function, be sure to download the PDF.

 Activities you might also like